oskar456/dzonegit/README.rst

   can be provided by appending single digit from 1 to 9 to this option.

 *dzonegit.zonereloadcmd*
-  A command to run for each zone, whose zone file has been modified.
+  A command to run for each zone, where zone file has been modified.
 Zone name is automatically appended as the last argument.
 Should do something like ``rndc reload``.
 More commands can be provided by appending single digit from 1 to 9 to this option.